GrishaAgent/colored-buttons/notes.md

 - `setRoundColorsToGameButtons()`
   - deletes `color.default` from game buttons and sets round colors to game buttons
 - `setDefaultColorToGameButtons()`
-  - sets default color to game buttons
+  - removes all game buttons colors and then sets default color to game buttons
 - `setCurrentColorToButton(button)`
   - `button` - any element of `HTMLCollection` containing buttons
-  - removes color of index 1
+  - removes all colors of this button
   - sets `currentColor` to `button`